Tahlia Skaines Is Feeling ‘Cheeky’ In A Curve-Hugging Workout Set On Instagram

 Tahlia Skaines dropped another hot new upload on her Instagram page that saw her in some seriously sexy workout attire.
 The skin-baring snap was shared on her account an hour ago, and Tahlia’s 530,000-plus fans have not been shy about showing their admiration for it.

 The image captured the model posed in the center of a frame.
 Tahlia was positioned in front of a wooden counter, and the area behind her was decorated with light bulbs that were strung along with the ceiling.
-Tahlia did not use a geotag that indicated her exact location and she appeared to be sitting on a bench.
+Tahlia did not use a geotag that indicated her exact location, and she appeared to be sitting on a bench.
 One of her legs was planted on the ground while she tucked her opposite leg near her thigh.
 She put both hands on her knees and stared into the distance as she bit her tongue.

 The model wore a curve-hugging activewear set that showed off her gym-honed figure.
 A tag on the post indicated that the sexy attire was from Bo and Tee.
 The outfit appeared to be constructed of dry-fit material, and it boasted a bright blue hue that popped against her allover glow.
-On her upper-half, Tahlia rocked a tight top with a plunging V-neckline that showcased ample cleavage.
+On her upper half, Tahlia rocked a tight top with a plunging V-neckline that showcased ample cleavage.
 The front of the ensemble had a flirty, crisscross feature that hit near her ribs and left her chiseled abs on display.

 Tahlia rocked a pair of tiny shorts on her lower half that stretched over her navel.
 Its high-cut design was worn high on her thighs, allowing her to show off her sculpted legs in their entirety.
 The blond bombshell completed her outfit with a pair of ankle socks and silver Nike sneakers.
 She added a few small accessories, including a bracelet and a couple of hoop earrings.